tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 - Do you retransmit handshake messages that are not (implicitly or explicitly) acknowledged ({{timeout-and-retransmission}})?

-- Do you correctly handle handshake message fragments received out of order, including receiving fragments of subsequent handshake messages?
+- Do you correctly handle handshake message fragments received, including when they are out of order?

+- Do you correctly handle handshake messages received out of order?
+  This may include either buffering or discarding them.

 - Do you limit how much data you send to a peer before its address is validated?